ublue-os/udev-rules/README.md

 # Usage

-Add this to your containerfile:
+Add this to your Containerfile:

-    COPY --from=udev-rules:latest /ublue-os-udev-rules /
+    COPY --from=ghcr.io/ublue-os/udev-rules:latest /ublue-os-udev-rules /

 # Features